-Early mornings in Goa are were like nowhere else in the world.
-Not long ago, Goans arose to a serene landscape serenaded by birdsong.
-We took the quietude and beauty of our surroundings as our birthright.
-But good things don’t last long (especially in today’s India).
-The assault on Goa‘s environment by builders & miners in cahoots with local politicos, and the unsustainable influx of outsiders into Goa have lead to a calamitous depreciation in the quality of lie.
-In this series, I shall attempt to convey the visual essence of the Goan morning as we have known it, now on its last legs.
+Early mornings in Goa were like nowhere else.
+Not long ago, Goans awoke to a serene landscape carried on birdsong.
+We regarded that quietude and beauty as our birthright.
+But good things do not last long.
+The assault on Goa’s environment by builders and miners in league with local politicians, and the unsustainable influx of outsiders, has led to a calamitous decline in the quality of life.
+This series is an attempt to convey the visual essence of the Goan morning as we have known it.

 Amazing Pictures Rajan.
 Once again the pictures have got me nostalgic.
 I can actually feel nature and its beauty.
 However Siolim not the same like it was before.
 Crowed with buildings and people.